-Little Hill Berry Farm is owned and operated by Aaron Wills and Molly McGovern Wills.
+Little Hill Berry Farm is owned and operated by Aaron Wills and Molly McGovern Wills with their 2 children, Ben (8) and LuElla (5).
 Molly was born and raised in Northfield, while Aaron is a transplant from Sauk Centre, MN.

 How We Got Into Farming